NVIDIA/aistore/docs/overview.md

 ## Existing Datasets

 Common way to use AIStore include the most fundamental and, often, the very first step: populating AIS cluster with an existing dataset, or datasets.
-Those (datasets) can come from remote buckets (AWS, Google Cloud, Azure, or HDFS), local files, or any vanilla HTTP(S) locations.
+Those (datasets) can come from remote buckets (AWS, Google Cloud, Azure), HDFS directories, NFS shares, local files, or any vanilla HTTP(S) locations.

 To this end, AIS provides 6 (six) easy ways ranging from the conventional on-demand caching to *promoting* colocated files and directories, and more.